-- use cases which involve direct communications among road users or between road users and ITS roadside infrastructure (so-called V2V, V2I, V2P) as supported by the C-V2X (PC5) interface in the 5.9 GHz band harmonised globally for ITS, and - use cases which involve network-based communications between road users and mobile network base stations (so-called V2N) as supported by the C-V2X (Uu) interface in bands designated and licensed for use by mobile communication networks, where the term "road user" includes vehicles and pedestrians.
+- use cases which involve direct communications among road users or between road users and ITS roadside infrastructure (so-called V2V, V2I, V2P) as supported by the C-V2X (PC5) interface in the 5.9 GHz band harmonised globally for ITS, and - use cases which involve network-based communications between road users and mobile network base stations (so-called V2N) as supported by the C-V2X (Uu) interface in bands designated and licensed for use by mobile communication networks, where the term "road user" includes vehicles 'V' and pedestrians 'P'.
+Unless otherwise stated in this report, the term V2X may refer to both V2X and X2V communications.